NikolaCop/student-workbook/src/reflections/wk10/day04.md

 Read Dotnet WebAPI's > Welcome to SQL, and answer the following questions In a SQL table, what is the difference between information in a row and information in a column?
 ``
+Information in a row is information across the X axis of the table.
+Information in a Column is information along the Y axis of the table.
 ``

 Demonstrate the basic structure for creating a new table called characters with the values name, age, description as strings, and an int id.